thedrna/eece570project/README.md

 # Zero-Shot Image Retrieval Using Vision-Language Models

-This project implements a zero-shot image retrieval system using state-of-the-art vision-language models (CLIP and DINO).
-The system compares generated images against a dataset of reference images to find visual similarities without requiring explicit training on the target dataset.
+This project implements a zero-shot image retrieval system using CLIP and DINO.
+The system compares generated images with Stable Diffusion against a dataset of reference images to find visual similarities without requiring explicit training on the target dataset.

 ## Project Structure